Bespoke Furniture Rooted in the Pacific Northwest

 3. Commitment & Material Selection

 After you approve the design, a 60% deposit secures your spot in my production schedule.
-At that point, I source wood specifically for your piece, often from Pacific Northwest mills or specialty lumber yards.
-I select boards based on the character, figure, and grain that will best serve your design.
-I send photos of the actual wood that will become your piece, so you can see exactly what I'm working with.
+At that point, I source wood specifically for your piece, often from specialty Pacific Northwest mills with a focus on sustainability.
+I select boards based on the character, figure, and grain that will best serve your design and send photos so you can see exactly what I'm working with.

 4. Fabrication